 What does java.net.SocketInputStream.socketRead0() API do?
 Why is it showing up frequently in several thread dumps?
+Why is it reported in thread dump analysis tools like fastThread.io?
 Is it something that I need to be concerned about?
 What are the potential solutions to this problem?
 Let’s find answers to these questions.

 What does SocketInputStream.socketRead0() API do?